wudiCBH/cmu16824hw2_solution_binghongchen/flow_matching/README.md

 - **Euler micro-step**: `FlowModel.ode_euler_step(x, t, dt)` evaluates $v_\theta(x, t)$ with the forward pass and applies the explicit Euler update $x \leftarrow x + dt \cdot v$.
 - **Time grid**: In both `sample` and `sample_given_z`, build a uniform grid `ts` and compute the spacing `dt`.
 The provided loop calls `ode_euler_step`, and iterates to the final time.

+Finish the function in `model.py`.
 Run inference using the following command:
 ```
 python inference.py --ckpt fm_final.pth --solver euler --steps 50
 ```